Kanegraffiti/LessonPlans/Basic Science/Week5_Basic_Science_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher shows contrasting pictures of clean and polluted environments and asks pupils to describe what they see.
+**Step 1 – Introduction:** Teacher shows contrasting pictures of clean and polluted environments and asks students to describe what they see.

 **Step 2 – Presentation:** Teacher defines pollution as the introduction of harmful substances into the environment, making it unsafe for living things.

 **Step 3 – Explanation:** Teacher explains types of pollutants such as smoke, dust, chemicals, sewage, plastics, and oil.
 Causes of air pollution include vehicle exhaust, industrial fumes, burning of waste, and bush burning.
 Causes of soil pollution include dumping refuse, leaking chemicals, and use of harmful pesticides.
 Causes of water pollution include sewage discharge, oil spills, and washing waste into rivers.

-**Step 4 – Application:** Pupils work in groups to categorise provided pollutant pictures into air, soil, or water pollution and report their findings.
+**Step 4 – Application:** Students work in groups to categorise provided pollutant pictures into air, soil, or water pollution and report their findings.

-**Step 5 – Evaluation:** Teacher asks pupils to define pollution, list pollutants, and explain causes for each environmental medium.
+**Step 5 – Evaluation:** Teacher asks students to define pollution, list pollutants, and explain causes for each environmental medium.

 ### Content Summary